WookieeNo1/NGUIdleInjector-Pretty-Print/README.md

 NGU Injector Continued.
 (https://github.com/thure-CodeMeister/NGUInjector-Continued)

-It requires PS 7, and will terminate iF any other version is detected.
+It requires PS 7, and will terminate if any other version is detected.

 Run using: